xxfoundation/learn.xx.network/website/docs/tools/webWallet/staking/nominateRight.md

-nominations icon means that this validator refuses to be nominated / the slashed icon is for people who have more than one node or a configuration error or not enough time before switching to another gateway or cmix on another computer so check these validators carefully before choosing them)
+nominations icon means that this validator refuses to be nominated / the slashed icon is for people who have more than one node or a configuration error or not enough time before switching to another gateway or cMixx on another computer so check these validators carefully before choosing them)

 For the nominator column (in the middle of this graph): the first number